 anyone who is, or knows they will be, in a position to influence significantly the future of students on the programme of study

-anyone significantly involved in recent or current collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or module(s)²
+anyone significantly involved in recent or current collaborative research activities with a member of staff closely involved in the delivery, management or assessment of the programme(s) or module(s).
+The advice of QUAD should be sought where the extent of involvement is in question.

-when a colleague from the same department in the same institution was the previous external examiner for the relevant programme
+when a colleague from the same department/school in the same institution was the previous External Examiner for the relevant programme

-If a staff member in the department holds an external examiner post at the proposed external examiner’s home department
+If a staff member in the department/school holds an External Examiner post at the proposed External Examiner’s home department/school

-a member of their home institution department is already an external at Essex.
+a member of their home institution department/school is already an External at Essex.

-Departments and partner institutions are encouraged to source External Examiners from different institutions in order that a wide range of academic experience and practice can contribute to the enhancement of academic provision at the University of Essex.
-It is therefore preferable that departments and partner institutions do not nominate academics based in different departments of institutions from which they have already appointed a current External Examiner, however, an arrangement like this could be endorsed if a sufficient supporting rationale is provided along with an overview of the range of institutions that External Examiners are from within the department alongside the initial nomination.
+Departments/schools and partner institutions are encouraged to source External Examiners from different institutions in order that a wide range of academic experience and practice can contribute to the enhancement of academic provision at the University of Essex.
+It is therefore preferable that departments/schools and partner institutions do not nominate academics based in different departments/schools of institutions from which they have already appointed a current External Examiner, however, an arrangement like this could be endorsed if a sufficient supporting rationale is provided along with an overview of the range of institutions that External Examiners are from within the department/school alongside the initial nomination.

 External Examiners are normally appointed for four years.
 Exceptionally, and to ensure continuity, extension to a fifth year may be approved.